 This one is so vital for me.
 If I don’t schedule it, I have a hard time actually doing it.
 But if it’s on my to-do list I will do all I can to do it, so that I can put that little check next to it (Enneagram Type 1 here!).
 If you’re like me, scheduling your workout will help you actually do it too.

 Mark on your planner or calendar what workout you will do AND what time you will do it the next day.
 I like to plan my week out on Sundays, and when I’m planning my to-do’s, I include my workouts.
 I write out what workout I want to do each day – whether that’s a workout from my Madeline Moves App, a walk or run, yoga, or something else.

-Thankfully, it’s much better now than it was.
+Thankfully, it’s so much better now than it was two years ago.
 But I still do need to be careful to not overdo it.
 More on that in a later post.
 But, basically, I listen to my body and schedule workouts that I know I can handle without getting fatigued for days afterward.
 I’m not going to schedule intense, hour-long workouts 7 days a week.
 I usually schedule a HIIT or circuit-type workout three days a week and do yoga or walks two days a week in between the other days.
 And then just rest two days a week, because I’m not going to OVER schedule myself.
 As important as exercise is, rest is also important.
 Gotta have a good balance!

 6. Choose Workouts You Enjoy